rytr-me/documentation/README.md

 You can request upto maximum 3 variants per request, i.e. `variations` = 1 to 3

+For `userId` you need to supply user ID from your database, eg: primary key for `users` database table.

 ### Usage
 Get usage for current billing period
 ```bash